GreatNerve/Nerve_V2/README.md

 # Nerve_V2
 This is Nerve Robotic Vehicle second version.
-This project have multiple itriation so there is all all code are uploaded there.
+This project have multiple iteration so there is all all code are uploaded there.